bthemad/ios/README.md

-# Repository for my iOS development study
+# Repository for iOS development study
 - objc_prog — excercises from "Objective-C Programming" by Big Nerd Ranch